A young woman closely inspects a 3D-printed model of a product prototype she is working on.

 How to create a product prototype

-The process of creating a prototype may mean you end up with multiple mock-ups, drawings and models.
+The process of creating a prototype may mean you end up with multiple mock-ups, drawings, and models.
 The goal is to iteratively bring your idea to life.

 "When you make your first prototype, it's about bringing your idea into the world to see if it can actually be made.
 Then, as you progress in the prototyping process, it's about examining the strengths and weaknesses of your product by comparing it to what else is out there," wrote the experts at Masterclass.

 Start by creating sketches of your product idea.
-This can help you envision the size and shape as well as the materials you might need to design the product.
+This can help you envision the size and shape and the materials you might need to design the product.
 From there, move on to creating a simple version with low-cost materials.
-“Remember, there are no rules!
+"Remember, there are no rules!
 Give yourself permission to experiment.
-Look around the house and select materials that you can use to test to see if your idea works,” wrote Entrepreneur.
+Look around the house and select materials that you can use to test to see if your idea works," wrote Entrepreneur.

 [Read more: How to Protect Your Intellectual Property]